reallusion/iClone/HandRigger/README.md

-# Hand Rigger
+# Hand Rig & Gestures

 ### Version: 0.9.0 (in progress)

 ### Introduction

-Hand Rigger is a Python plugin for iClone.
-You can use it to rig avatar's hand (fingers) among several key poses.
+Hand Rig & Gestures can be used to rig an avatar's fingers and blend their movements among several key poses.

 ### Release Notes